Search the Medicare Coverage Database for the BRCA panel code 81432. You'll get quite a set of LCDs:

 Medicare Advantage plans can cover services non-covered by CMS, like vision, dental, or in this case, stage 1/2 HBOC testing with NGS.
 However, Medicare Advantage plans must meet compliance rules and regulations when they cover non-covered services, like separate notification to the patient in advertising materials and separate budgeting reporting to CMS.
 Have Medicare Advantage plans been legally out of compliance since March 18, 2018, for reporting Stage 1/2 HBOC testing within their covered costs under Medicare?

-There is a concept in law that regulations should be interpreted, if possible, in a way they make sense.
+There is a tsrong concept in law that regulations should be interpreted, if possible, in a way they make sense.
 One sentence of the NCD says that NGS testing can only be covered in cancer patients if they have advanced cancer.
 Another sentence says that the NCD as a whole applies only to a subclass of NGS tests for targeted therapies.
 The only way to coherently interpret these is to assume the second sentence modifies the meaning of the first.
 That's logical.
 The other way around doesn't work.
-(See Justice Scalia's book on interpretation of laws, here.)

 Even if you argue the header of the NCD has the status of "regulatory language" and the body of the NCD the status of "subregulatory language," the latter frequently modifies for the former.

-For one example, in the 14-day-rule, the regualatory language (42 CFR 414.500ff) states parts of the rule apply to molecular pathology tests.
+For one solid example, in the 14-day-rule, the regulatory language (42 CFR 414.500ff) states parts of the rule apply to molecular pathology tests.
 You can't tell from the term "molecular pathology tests" if this applies to molecular microbiology or not.
 You have to look to the context and explanations in subregulatory rulemaking to find it only applies to human molecular tests - you can't tell from the regulation, and in fact, the regulation might more easily imply the opposite.
+(Wikipedia: Molecular pathology is commonly used in diagnosis of cancer and infectious diseases."

 Similarly, the regulation about a recent required exception to the 14 day rule (for genomic tests) took effect January 1, 2018, and that regulatory text hasn't changed.
 However, subregulatory (PDF) announcements from CMS have extended implementation, most recently updated on December 26, 2018, until July 1, 2019.
 CMS regulations would fall apart and be unusable, resulting in chaos, if subregulatory definitions and clarifications did not exist and couldn't modify regulatory language.